-The 56.15 Quarter Credit Hour (38 week Physical Therapy Aide/Sports Rehabilitation program at Southern California Health Institute (SOCHi provides the student with career training as a Physical Therapy & Sports Rehab Aide and a Massage Therapist.
+The 56.15 Quarter Credit Hour (38 week) Physical Therapy Aide/Sports Rehabilitation program at Southern California Health Institute (SOCHi) provides the student with career training as a Physical Therapy & Sports Rehab Aide and a Massage Therapist.
 The program applies an integrated approach to health and wellness by incorporating medical massage and physical therapy modalities.
 Training is provided in the utilization of physical therapy equipment and the treatment of back and limb disorders through medical massage.
-The program also offers training in physical agents in rehabilitation, anatomy, physiology, pathology, kinesiology, rehabilitative event ethics sports massage, professional business principles.
-Upon hygiene, and completion of this program, the student may qualify for an entry-level clinical position as a physical therapy & sports rehab aide.
-Graduates of this program eligible to sit for the MBLEX exam and apply for voluntary certification from the California Massage Therapy Council (CAMTC to practice massage therapy.
+The program also offers training in physical agents in rehabilitation, anatomy, physiology, pathology, kinesiology, rehabilitative event massage, CPR and first aid certification, professional ethics & hygiene, and business principles.
+Upon completion of this program, the student may qualify for an entry-level clinical position as a physical therapy & sports rehab aide.
+Graduates of this program are eligible to sit for the MBLEX exam and apply for voluntary certification from the California Massage Therapy Council (CAMTC) to practice massage therapy.